 So Why Wouldn’t You Pay Your Medical Bills?

 Well, some of us can’t afford unexpected medical bills.

-The same organization aired its concerns about the use of medical collections — a main point being that many consumers are unaware their medical debt even exists, unlike unpaid utility and phone bills.
+The Consumer Financial Protection Bureau aired its concerns about the use of medical collections — a main point being that many consumers are unaware their medical debt even exists, unlike unpaid utility and phone bills.